sagemath/sage-archive-2023-02-01/src/doc/en/installation/binary.rst

 the installation of the binary tarball ``tar.bz2`` just follow the steps of the Linux installation.

-After downloading the file, double click on the dmg file.
-It would take some time.
-Then drag the folder SageMath that just appeared to /Applications/.
+After downloading the file, double click on the dmg file to mount it which will take some time.
+Then drag the folder ``SageMath`` that just appeared to ``/Applications/``.
 If you did download the app, an icon should have appeared on your desktop.
 Simply use it.
 In both situations you might want to have shortcuts so that ``sage`` in the console simply works out of the box.
 For that purpose, follows the steps at the end of the section "Linux".

 Microsoft Windows (Cygwin)
 --------------------------

-Installing SageMath on Windows require to have a 64 bits Windows (which is likely to be the case on modern computer).
-If you happen to have a 32 bits windows, you can consider the alternatives mentioned at the end of :ref:`installation-guide`.
+SageMath on Windows requires a 64-bit Windows (which is likely to be the case on a modern computer).
+If you happen to have a 32-bit Windows, you can consider the alternatives mentioned at the end of :ref:`installation-guide`.

-First download the binary corresponding to Windows (see the above "Download Guide" section) and run it.
+To install SageMath on Windows, just download the installer (see the above "Download Guide" section) and run it.